sijal001/3D-House-Project/README.md

 ---

 # Instruction
-#### How to get 3d_location ploting
+#### How to get 3d_location plotting

-1. Setup python environment  `3.8.0`
+1. Setup python environment  `3.8.0`.
-2. Install all libaries `pip install -r requirements.txt`
+2. Install all libaries `pip install -r requirements.txt`.
-3. Download important ".tif" files `Download DSM_DTM.ipynb`
+3. Download important ".tif" files `Download DSM_DTM.ipynb`.
-4. Run the `3d_house.ipynb` in jupyter notebook
+4. Run the `3d_house.ipynb` in jupyter notebook.
 5. Enter the address in the given format.
-6. Run all code
+6. Run all code.
 7. Recieve interactive 3D diagram and '.png' format image of the location.

 ---